Introduction

 - Whether it was declared as salvage or rebuilt

-This is helpful when buying or scrapping a used car in Ontario.
-It protects you from bad deals and ensures transparency.
+This information is valuable when buying or scrapping a used car in Ontario.
+It helps you avoid bad deals and ensures full transparency.

 How VINs Help Prevent Fraud in Ontario?

 Stolen or rebuilt vehicles often come with fake or altered VINs.
 Ontario authorities use VINs to track such cases.
-Here is how VIN decoding protects you:
+Here’s how VIN decoding protects Ontario car owners:

 -